-Google Chrome to Remove “Secure” Indicator From HTTPS Pages in September
+Google new plan to remove “Secure” Indicator From HTTPS Pages.

 Google announced plans to drop the “Secure” indicator from the Chrome URL address bar and only show a lock icon when the user is navigating to an HTTPS-secured website.